hollowdoor/penumbra/README.md

 The `log` at the end is the task you want to run.
 If you are unfamiliar with task runners programatic **tasks** are typically like events that listen for an argument on the command line.
 And sometimes *tasks* are emitted from other *tasks*, or from the program proper.

+If you are running `penumbra` in a browser then the first part of the url path is used instead to auto run a task.

 ### Manual Run

 Add this code to manually programmatically execute a task: